Photochromic lenses: Transitions and other light-adaptive lenses

 Photochromic lens brands

 Transitions XTRActive (Transitions Optical) — These lenses were developed for wearers who are light-sensitive indoors and desire a darker lens when driving and outdoors.
-Transitions XTRActive lenses have slight tint indoors to keep your eyes comfortable when exposed to harsh lighting (fluorescents lights, digital devices).
-They also activate behind the windshield of a car and are available in gray, brown and graphite green tints.
+Transitions XTRActive lenses have slight tint indoors to keep your eyes comfortable when exposed to harsh lighting (fluorescent lights, digital devices).

 Sensity (Hoya Vision Care) — Introduced in the United States in April 2016, Hoya's Sensity photochromic lenses feature trademarked technology that insures the lenses perform consistently in varying climates and temperatures, according to the company.
 Sensity lenses are available in gray and contrast-enhancing brown colors and are offered in a variety of lens designs, lens materials and anti-reflective coatings.